hosseinnyu/miniids/README.md

 # Intro

-This is a minimal Intrusion Detection System (IDS) designed for the education purposes.
+This is a Minimal Intrusion Detection System (MiniIDS) designed for the education purposes.
 The system follows the common layered architecture, and therefore is easy to modify and add modules.

 # Architecture

-The architecture of the SemanIDS is layered based.
+The architecture of the MiniIDS is layered based.
 Higher leyers plug (equal to the concept of subscribe) to a lower layer, and lower layers notify higher levels of the events.

 |-----------------------------------------------------------------------------------|